On Saturday morning at 4:30 am, Mr. Nielson woke up the four older Nies

 to South Carolina to serve in the temple.

-Being twelve is a big age for kids in
+Being twelve is a significant age for kids in

 The Church of Jesus Christ of Latter-day Saints,

-because they are eligible to serve in certain parts in the temple.
+because they are eligible to serve in certain parts of the temple.

 Nicholas has been looking forward to this opportunity for years,

 especially since his older siblings have been so

 enjoying their temple experiences.

 (Gigs forgot his tie and had to wear one of Mr. Nielson's).